 In 2016 the Women and Equalities Select Committee heard evidence from trans, non-binary and non-gender people who are directly affected by the shortcomings of the Gender Recognition Act 2004 (GRA).
 In its day the GRA, and the access it provided to a new birth certificate, was considered ground-breaking, but the world has moved on.
 Now, several countries have written more appropriate legislation which recognises the human rights and personal autonomy of individuals whose gender identities are not stereotypically associated with their sex, as assigned at birth, on the basis of genital appearance alone.
 It is opportune that the NHS, in line with the World Health Organisation, now recognises that gender incongruence is not psychopathological; accordingly, it will be moved out of its present location under Mental and Behavioural Disorders in the International Classification of Diseases, into a non-psychopathological section.

-The proposals now put forward by Justine Greening MP who was, until recently, the Minister for Women and Equalities, would allow applicants who wished to achieve legal recognition of a gender status on their birth-certificate that accorded with their gender identity, to do so by a simple process.
-They would be able to self-declare without the need for a ‘diagnosis’ of gender dysphoria.
+The proposals put forward by Justine Greening MP in her previous role as Minister for Women and Equalities, would allow applicants who wished to achieve legal recognition of a gender status on their birth-certificate that accorded with their gender identity, to do so by a simple process.
+They would be able to self-determine without the need for a ‘diagnosis’ of gender dysphoria.